Example: Scan, Detect Drift, Enforce¶

-Fugue scans your cloud infrastructure and identifies compliance violations according to the compliance families you choose.
+This example shows how Fugue scans the cloud infrastructure in an environment and identifies compliance violations according to the compliance families you choose.
 You may optionally set a baseline and Fugue will detect when resources drift from that baseline.
-You can also choose to enable enforcement, and Fugue will remediate drift, automatically reverting changes and returning infrastructure back to the known-good state of your baseline.
+You can also choose to enable enforcement (AWS & AWS GovCloud), and Fugue will remediate drift, automatically reverting changes and returning infrastructure back to the known-good state of your baseline.

 What We’ll Do In This Example¶

 First, navigate to your environment and kick off a new scan.
 You can do this by selecting the Actions button in the top right of an environment page, then clicking Start New Scan:

 You’ll see a banner showing that the scan is in progress.
 When the banner indicates that the scan has finished, refresh the page, and you’ll see the compliance state of all the scanned resources and whether they passed or failed compliance validation.

 There are three different ways to view compliance state:

 Compliance by Resource shows compliance state for individual resources.
 You might see that security group